griffithlab/pVACtools/docs/features.rst

 Features
 ========

-**SNVS and InDel support**
+**SNV and InDel support**

 pVAC-Seq offers epitope binding predictions for missense, inframe indel, and frameshift mutations.

 **VCF support**

 pVAC-Seq uses a single-sample VCF file as its input.
-The only prerequisite is annotation of the user's VCF file with VEP.
+This VCF file must be annotated with VEP.
 See the :ref:`prerequisites_label` for more information.

 **No local install of epitope prediction software**